MidouMister/pmp-app/.trae/rules/project_rules.md

     for types and interfaces , always use and write in the lib/types.ts file. put all forms in the components/forms.
-    for Amounts and dates, use functions from the lib/utils.ts file.
+    for Amounts and dates, use functions from the lib/utils.ts file. use CustomModal from the components/global/custom-model.tsx file. or CustomSheet from the components/global/custom-sheet.for opening modals and sheets for Forms.